 Increasing numbers of the poor in Liverpool led to the introduction of a new purpose-built workhouse in Brownlow Hill (1769-1772) on the site of what is now the Roman Catholic Cathedral.
 A Fever Hospital was added to the south of the main building in 1801.
 There were 1,661 individuals in this workhouse in 1832.

 In the 19th century, there was a nationwide move towards a smaller number of larger workhouses.
 This was achieved by the creation of Poor Law Unions which would be run by Boards of Governors.
 This is mentioned in the Poor Law Amendment Act of 1834, along with the concept of workhouse infirmaries for the aged and infirmed.

-While Liverpool continued to operate the Poor Law as an independent parish, the West Derby Union was created, with a new workhouse in Mill Road.
+While Liverpool continued to operate the Poor Law as an independent parish, the West Derby Union was created, with a new workhouse in Mill Road (later to become a hospital in the early 1890s).
 It covered twenty three parishes from Ince Blundell to Garston, making it one of the largest in the country.
 It was, in fact, considered to be too big, leading to the formation of the Toxteth Park Union in 1857 with a workhouse on Smithdown Road that could accommodate 600 paupers, along with an infirmary (later to be Sefton General Hospital) that could cater for 100.

 The West Derby Union went on to create various new institutions: